stonemjs/docs/src/docs/architecture/middleware.md

 title: Middleware
 ---

-In Stone.js, middleware is how you **act on the internal context**.

-Unlike [Hooks](./lifecycle), which observe and react, middleware **participates directly** in the flow.
-It can **intercept, transform, short-circuit**, or fully redirect the system’s behavior as it unfolds across dimensions.

-Middleware is always **dimension-specific**, but its structure remains consistent.
-It gives you the power to shape both the **creation** and the **execution** of context, making it one of the most expressive tools in the framework.
+In Stone.js, **middleware** is how you participate in the evolution of the context.
+It is the mechanism that allows you to **intercept**, **transform**, or even **terminate** the flow of execution, across any dimension of the internal context.

+Middleware is **active**.
+It lives inside the execution pipeline and can control how the system interprets an intention, how it applies domain logic, or how it responds to external inputs.

+This makes middleware fundamentally different from [hooks](./lifecycle), which observe the lifecycle without affecting it.
+Hooks run outside the flow; middleware runs inside it.

+Each middleware belongs to a specific **dimension** in the Continuum Architecture:

+* [**Setup middleware**](./blueprint.md#use-setup-middleware-for-dynamic-logic) builds and mutates the blueprint before the application is ready
+* [**Integration middleware**](./adapter.md#adapter-middleware) transforms external inputs (raw requests) into intentions and intentions into effects (responses)
+* **Initialization middleware** controls how an intention is handled by the kernel and domain logic

-This page focuses on **Initialization middleware**, which operates at the kernel or route level, where intentions are fully formed and ready to meet the domain.
-It’s where most user-level logic lives, and where middleware becomes your primary tool to **control the interaction between context and domain logic**.
+This page focuses on **Initialization middleware**, where fully-formed incomingEvents are processed.
+This is the dimension where most application logic lives, and where middleware becomes your primary tool to:

+* Apply validation or authorization
+* Modify the execution context
+* Transform or replace responses
+* Catch and handle errors
+* Wrap or override the event handler

+In this phase, middleware gives you full control over **how** the domain is applied to the context.

-::: tip
+::: info
-The principles described here apply to **all middleware**, regardless of dimension.
+The principles in this page apply to all middleware, regardless of dimension.
-Even if you’re working with Integration or Setup middleware, this page lays the foundation.
+For dimension-specific behaviors,
-For dimension-specific details, refer to the [Blueprint](../blueprint) and [Adapter](../adapter) documentation.
+see the [Blueprint](./blueprint.md#use-setup-middleware-for-dynamic-logic) and [Adapter](./adapter.md#adapter-middleware) documentation.
 :::

-Middleware is how you shape the continuum **from within**.
-Use it intentionally, and use it often.
+In the Continuum, middleware is the tool you use to **shape the context from within**.
+It gives you leverage over structure and flow, not just observation, but action.

 ## Using Middleware